 We seek to mobilize people behind the wall as well as activists and loved ones of incarcerated individuals to fight for a fair and inclusive system of discretionary release and, more broadly, for a more just and humane legal system.

-If you are on the inside and want to get involved in the campaign for a fair and inclusive parole system, send your name and address to the PO Box below and indicate that you would like the Parole Illinois campaign packet for people on the inside.
-We will be sending out the packets in January or February.
+If you are on the inside and want to get involved in the campaign for a fair and inclusive parole system, send your name, ID number, and facility to the PO Box below; or, alternatively, a friend on the outside can email your name, ID number, and facility to firstname.lastname@example.org and ask for you to be added to our membership list.

 601 S. California Ave, Chicago, IL 60612